heptarch/heptarch.github.io/drafts/demon.md

-Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone—the sky fluorescent with unfamiliar suns.
-Ellen faces the ocean in its welcoming infinitude.
+Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone—the sky fluorescent with unfamiliar suns—the ocean a mirror of welcoming infinitude.

 <i>Child, what should you like to do?</i>